Anakeen95/GTASCMWaitsExtractor/README.md

 # GTASCMWaitsExtractor
-Console Application that gets all the waits and the next instruction of the waits offsets from the Main.scm file from GTA Games.
+Basic Console Application that gets all the waits and the next instruction of the waits offsets from the Main.scm file from GTA 3D Games.